KDawg/S3DeployJS/README.md

 #S3DeployJS
 ##NodeJS Tool Deploying Files to AWS S3

-Example showing a NodeJS command-line tool pushing files up to an S3 bucket.
+This project is all about showing a NodeJS command-line tool pushing files up to an S3 bucket.

-Why is there what looks to be a website here?
+Why does it look like there's a website here?
 It's a simple one I made serving as sample files showing at least what this file upload tool can do deploying a typical website to Amazon S3.
 These are the types of static resources best served from their service.

 Automating deployments is always a good thing.
 Reducing friction makes a process more fun, people are more willing to do it, and shiping working code to users is a blast!